jcornill/SatisfactoryModdingGuide/README.md

 SML is still in heavy development and it's better if you learn how to build it from the source file.

-First you need to install soemthig to clone the repository on your computer the easiest one is github deskop available [here](https://desktop.github.com/)
+First you need to install something to clone the repository on your computer the easiest one is github deskop available [here](https://desktop.github.com/)

 After downloading github desktop you need to go on SML github [here](https://github.com/satisfactorymodding/SatisfactoryModLoader)